ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/out-of-this-world/index.md

     A. Watch an episode or episodes (about one hour total) of a show about the planets, space, space exploration, NASA, or astronomy.
 Then do the following:
         1. Make a list of at least two questions or ideas from what you watched.
         2. Discuss two of the questions or ideas with your counselor.
-        {{#nova-note}}Some examples include—but are not limited to—shows found on PBS (“NOVA”), Discovery Channel, Science Channel, National Geographic Channel, TED Talks (online videos), and the History Channel.
+        {{#nova-note}}Some examples include — but are not limited to — shows found on PBS (“NOVA”), Discovery Channel, Science Channel, National Geographic Channel, TED Talks (online videos), and the History Channel.
 You may choose to watch a live performance or movie at a planetarium or science museum instead of watching a media production.
 You may, with your parent’s permission, visit a website for young scientists or astronomers and investigate the learning activities ([Young Astronomer](http://www.youngastronomer.org/), [Kids Astronomy](https://www.kidsastronomy.com/), [Young Stargazers](https://www.popastro.com/main_spa1/youngstargazers/), and [NASA StarChild](https://starchild.gsfc.nasa.gov/docs/StarChild/StarChild.html).){{/nova-note}}
     B. Read (about one hour total) about the planets, space, space exploration, NASA, or astronomy.
 Then do the following:
         1. Make a list of at least two questions or ideas from what you read.
         2. Discuss two of the questions or ideas with your counselor.
         {{#nova-note}}Books on many topics may be found at your local library.
-Examples of magazines include—but are not limited to—Odyssey, KIDS DISCOVER, National Geographic Kids, Highlights, and OWL or [Owlkids](https://www.owlkids.com).{{/nova-note}}
+Examples of magazines include—but are not limited to—Odyssey, KIDS DISCOVER, National Geographic Kids, Highlights, and OWL or Owlkids (https://www.owlkids.com).{{/nova-note}}
     C. Do a combination of reading and watching (about one hour total) about the planets, space, space exploration, NASA, or astronomy.
 Then do the following:
         1. Make a list of at least two questions or ideas from what you read and watched.
         2. Discuss two of the questions or ideas with your counselor.